top of page

 What kind of transportation will be involved in our travels?

-In our two weeks together, we will practice ‘mindful walking’ and ‘mindful bike-riding’ (optional), ‘mindful-motorbike-riding‘ (optional and as a passenger, of course!), ‘mindful taxi-riding’, ‘mindful bus-riding,’ and 'mindful flying' and, for those on the Homeland Retreat, 'mindful cruising' on Ha Long Bay, and 'mindful basket-boating'.
-The practice of mindful breathing combined with the organizers’ careful scheduling of our activities and periods of rest guarantee a relaxing experience.
+In our two weeks together, we will practice ‘mindful walking’, ‘mindful-motorbike-riding‘ (optional and as a passenger, of course!), ‘mindful taxi-riding’, ‘mindful bus-riding,’ and 'mindfulness in-flight'.
+The practice of mindful breathing and periods of Silence during travel, combined with the organizers’ careful scheduling of our activities and periods of rest, guarantee a relaxing experience.
 All domestic flights will be on Vietnam Airlines, an excellent airline with an excellent safety record spanning decades.
 If you have mobility concerns, please indicate this on your Registration Form.

 I've paid my deposit.
 How do I complete my registration payment?

-Loving Work Retreat – We will need Final payment of the balance of your registration fee latest 15 July, 2022.
+Loving Work Retreat –Submit final payment of the balance of your registration fee by 20 January, 2026.

 Make payment via PayPal by clicking on the "Pay Registration Fees" button on the "Registration Process" page of this website (US residents only).
 Other payment option: a bank wire transfer, direct deposit for US residents into our US bank, or personal check mailed to Lesley in South Carolina.
+For non-US friends, wire transfer into our Viet Nam account.
 Payment Option information will accompany your Registration form.

-Togetherness Retreat - Final payment of the balance of your registration fee is due latest 15 July, 2022.
+Togetherness Retreat - Final payment of the balance of your registration fee is due by 20 January, 2026.

 (See above comments regarding how to submit your fee)